Since you’ve clearly shown an interest in investing in real estate, you must be looking for new data on mortgage rates.

 The question of the day: “Is it a good time to refinance a mortgage?“

-An investment or refinancing will only make sense if you manage to reduce the rates by at least 0.75%.
+An investment or refinancing will only make sense if you reduce the rates by at least 0.75%.
 The closing costs will leave you some room for a profit with a similar reduction.

 To be even more confident in your decisions, don’t miss the opportunity to request a helping hand from Mashvisor’s Rental Property Calculator.